-who would like to present their work at the conference as a poster only, are invited to submit an abstract for
+who would like to present their work at the conference are invited to submit an abstract for

 consideration by the scientific committee.
 Clinical cases are also invited.
 All

 abstracts must be submitted in English and must be received by 30th July 2018.

 If you want to enter the poster prize compitition, please indicate the catrgory of the best poster presentation award on the abstract submission form .